 Students in the Upper School study a wide range of integrated topics grounded in our five academic majors – English, social studies, mathematics, science and world language.
 They engage in innovative cross-curricular activities, focused Advanced Placement courses, and specialized electives that allow them to pursue their unique individual academic interests.
 In collaboration with our academic majors, an expansive Arts program and the latest video, graphics, and design technology combine to enhance student creativity and the design thinking that is essential to the SRDS core model for learning.

-Within a close-knit, nurturing school community, we provide opportunities for our students to learn responsibility, pursue their interests and become thoughtful, independent learners.
-Each student is equipped with tools and skills to succeed at a variety of college environments.
+A safe and nurturing school community provides opportunities for our students to learn responsibility, pursue their individual interests, and become thoughtful, independent citizens.
+Each student graduates with the tools and skills to succeed within a variety of college and real-world environments.
 A few of our core tenets include:

 A frequent description heard from our families is that our teachers, advisors, and staff know and support each one of our students.
 Small class sizes, classroom settings that foster discussion, passionate teachers that challenge and mentor their students, and peers that enthusiastically encourage each other all contribute to this sentiment.